nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 3. When a change is detected, we would sort the `Event`s via `FXCollections#sort`.

 For _Next_ command, the noteworthy classes are:
-- `ShowNextCommandParser.java` - Parse the arguments for `ShowNextCommand.java`
+- `ShowNextCommandParser.java` - Parse the arguments for `ShowNextCommand`
 - `ShowNextCommand.java` - Execute command
 - `UpcomingEventPredicate.java` - Check if `Event` should be displayed as ongoing/upcoming